Includes unlimited streaming of Jam

 We are "fine lads," or so some say, but that cannot be

 because, among other reasons, we are not all lads.
-We are
+We are all friends

 who met at the Starry Plough in Berkeley, united by our love of